wolfie90/fork-cms-module-agenda/README.md

 # ATTENTION

-The module is being upgraded to Fork CMS 3.7.
+The module is in maintenance for upgrading to Fork CMS 3.7.
 Check the v1.0.1 branch for a compatible 3.6 version.

 # Module: Agenda